 Content creation options

-To create email content you can choose between Drag and drop editor (either blank or pre-built WYSIWYG templates), Custom HTML editor where you can upload your templates in HTML format or previously saved templates under My saved templates after you have saved your created templates.
+To create email content you can choose between Drag and drop editor (either blank or pre-built WYSIWYG templates), and Custom HTML editor where you can upload your templates in HTML format or previously saved templates under My saved templates after you have saved your created templates.

 After you select a template, on the next screen you can enter email credentials and edit the content as follows: